Jellemvdl/InstanceDiffusion-extension/blogpost.md

 ![image](https://github.com/Jellemvdl/InstanceDiffusion-extension/assets/71041391/a75de5fe-ebbf-439b-a0be-488aed425710)

 Our modular approach, facilitated by a dedicated language generation submodule, enhances efficiency and allows for scalability and adaptability within the model architecture.
-Incorporating an LLM for generating image descriptions enriches the model's capabilities, enabling it to produce nuanced and contextually relevant single points.
+Incorporating an LLM for generating image descriptions enriches the model's capabilities, enabling it to produce nuanced and contextually relevant bounding boxes.
 This methodology represents a robust and comprehensive solution for image generation tasks, promising advancements in both research and practical applications.